littlehorse-enterprises/lh-user-tasks-bridge/README.md

-# LittleHorse SSO Workflow Bridge
+# LittleHorse User Tasks Bridge

 This repository contains the code for:

-- `SSO Workflow Bridge UI` (Next.js)
+- `User Tasks Bridge Console` (Next.js)
-- `@littlehorse-enterprises/sso-workflow-bridge-api-client` (Node Package That Interacts With The SSO Workflow Bridge API)
+- `@littlehorse-enterprises/user-tasks-bridge-api-client` (Node Package)

-This repository will help you interact with LittleHorse's SSO Workflow Bridge API.
+This repository will help you interact with LittleHorse's User Tasks Bridge Backend.

 ## Overview

-The LH UserTask UI provides a complete solution for managing human tasks within LittleHorse workflows.
+The console provides a complete solution for managing human tasks within LittleHorse workflows.
 It consists of:

 1. A modern web interface built with Next.js for managing and interacting with user tasks
 2. A TypeScript API client that simplifies integration with the UserTasks API